vmware-archive/arca-android/arca-app/README.md

 ## Fetching data from your Content Provider

 You can easily query data from a `ContentProvider` within your activity or fragment.
-In the asynchronous case all queries are made using a `CursorLoader`.
+In the asynchronous case all queries are made using a `CursorLoader` and the result is returned to you via a listener.

 ```java
 public class UserListActivity extends Activity {